ExtraFerm: An Extended Matchgate Simulator: Related Works

 \subsection{Other Simulation Frameworks}

 Tensor networks \cite{white1992density, orus2014practical} are a framework for representing quantum many-body systems and are a popular choice for simulating quantum circuits \cite{markov2008simulating}.
 They express quantum states as a collection of complex-valued multidimensional arrays.
 However, tensor network methods may scale poorly for systems with high entanglement \cite{berezutskii2025tensor}.
-Recent work has also simulated the LUCJ ansatz using tensor networks~\cite{rudolph2025simulating}.
+Recent work has simulated the LUCJ ansatz using tensor networks~\cite{rudolph2025simulating}.
+Using a different approach for this circuit family, Ref.~ \cite{belagali2026efficientclassicalsimulationlargescale} developed a classical algorithm to calculate the expectation value of a one-layer unitary cluster Jastrow circuit in polynomial time.

 Alternatively, Pauli propagation~\cite{rudolph2025paulipropagationcomputationalframework} methods approximate the evolution of a quantum operator by truncating the Pauli path integral, enabling fast, rough estimates of expectation values even on arbitrary circuit topologies.
 Initially shown to be effective in noisy and random settings, the approach has since been applied more broadly and appears promising for variational use cases.
-It is also well suited for hybrid quantum–classical workflows.
 Pauli propagation simulation costs scale exponentially with non-Clifford gates and accuracy requirements.